Alpha-Mintamir/IS_connect/README.md

 ## 👥 Support

-For support, email your-email@domain.com or open an issue in the repository.
+For support, email Alphalencho4@gmail.com or open an issue in the repository.

 ---

-Built with Python and ❤️ for the Information Science Community
+Built with Python and ❤️ for the Information Systems Community